Magnitogorsk Chelyabinsk, Russia Travel Guide

 Crime rates in Magnitogorsk are comparable to other medium-sized Russian industrial cities.
 Violent crime against tourists is rare.

-Magnitogorsk experiences distinct seasonal hazards.
+Magnitogorsk experiences distinct dangers of the season.

 Hypothermia and frostbite risks due to extreme cold.
 Dress appropriately.